 Kumbalangi, Kerala, India

 Kumbalangi is located in the Ernakulam district close to Cochin, Kerala.
 It is considered India’s first eco-friendly tourist island village.
 The people of the village make a living through fishing and tourism.
 The Chinese nets used for fishing are a popular tourist attraction here.
 Kumbalangi is also famous for its backwaters.
-This is one of best places in India to indulge in a typical village life.
+This is one of the best places in India to indulge in typical village life.

 The beautiful blue bioluminescence phenomenon can be witnessed in and around these backwaters of Kumbalangi.
 This happens usually during the months of March and April which is summer in Kerala.
 The phenomenon can be commonly seen closer to the sea and is produced by bioluminescent microplankton called Noctiluca scintillans.